-The Portfolio is subject to interest rate risk, which is the chance that bond or loan prices will decline because of rising interest rates.
-Interest rate risk should be moderate for the Portfolio because it invests mainly in short- and intermediate-term bonds, whose prices are less sensitive to interest rate changes than are the prices of long-term bonds.
+The Portfolio is subject to interest rate risk, which is the chance that bond prices overall will decline because of rising interest rates.
+Interest rate risk should be moderate for the Portfolio because the Portfolio invests only a portion of its assets in bonds and because the average duration of the Portfolio's bond portfolio is generally intermediate-term.
+The prices of short- and intermediate-term bonds are less sensitive to interest rate changes than are the prices of long-term bonds.